panunu/icons-2011/README.md

 Icons 2011 - Demo and Art Festival
 ==================================

-The site is build on:
+The site is built on:

 - Symfony2
 - Twig
 - MySQL
-- (Doctrine).
+- Doctrine.

 Bundles